 Now let $D_i$ be a boundary divisor of $\overline{G}$.
 Then there exist where each $I_j\subset\{1,\ldots , r\}$, so that In particular, each boundary divisor is isomorphic to a union of homogeneous spaces, each a quotient by a closed subgroup (since stabilizers of algebraic group actions are always algebraic subgroups).

 Given a surjective, continuous map $q\co X\to Y$, we say that $A \subset X$ is saturated with respect to $q$ if $A = q^{-1} (q(A))$.

 \begin{lemma} Let $V$ be an affine $G$-variety and $W$ a compactification of $V$ on which the $G$-action extends.
-Assume that each boundary divisor of $W$ is saturated with respect to the GIT quotient map $W\to W\quot G$.
-Then the boundary divisors of $W\quot G$, with respect to the subvariety $V\quot G$, are exactly the components of $\left(W\setminus V\right)\quot G$. \end{lemma}
+Let $L$ be an ample line bundle with a $G$-invariant section whose non-zero locus is exactly $V$.
+Assume that each boundary divisor of $W$ is saturated with respect to the GIT quotient map $W\to W\quot_L G$.
+Then the boundary divisors of $W\quot_L G$, with respect to the open subvariety $V\quot G$, are exactly the components of $\left(W\setminus V\right)\quot_L G$. \end{lemma}